Vertebrate visual opsin: Opsins

 Opsin refers strictly to the apoprotein (without bound retinal).
 When an opsin binds retinal to form a holoprotein, it is referred to as Retinylidene protein.
 However, the distinction is often ignored, and opsin may refer loosely to both (regardless of whether retinal is bound).

 Opsins are G-protein-coupled receptors (GPCRs) and must bind retinal — typically 11-cis-retinal — in order to be photosensitive, since the retinal acts as the chromophore.
 When the Retinylidene protein absorbs a photon, the retinal isomerizes and is released by the opsin.
 The process that follows the isomerization and renewal of retinal is known as the visual cycle.
-Free 11-cis-retinal is photosensitive and carries its own spectral sensitivity of 380nm.
+Free 11-cis-retinal is photosensitive and carries its own spectral sensitivity of 380 nm.
 However, to trigger the phototransduction cascade, the process that underlies the visual signal, the retinal must be bound to an opsin when it is isomerized.
 The retinylidene protein has a spectral sensitivity that differs from that of free retinal and depends on the opsin sequence.

 While opsins can only bind retinal, there are two forms of retinal that can act as the chromophore for vertebrate visual opsins: